it-p-lodz-pl/TUL.Courses/TP.INF/Task1.Collections.md

 - Implement selected business process, namely: library, shop, warehouse, etc. using layered application - only logic and data is required.
 - Define data layer using the .NET collection in an example application to:
-  - create a catalog, e.g. product catalog, list of clients,
+  - create a catalog, e.g. product catalog, list of clients
-  - register events, e.g. a list of invoices,
+  - register events, e.g. a list of invoices
-  - maintain the state description, e.g. library status, inventory status.
+  - maintain the state description, e.g. library status, inventory status
-- Define logic layer to implement all relevant operation,
+- Define logic layer to implement all relevant operation
-- Defining API for the library (public declarations),
+- Define API for the library (public declarations)
-- Using of the Dipendency Injection pattern (testing, various data formats, etc.)
-- Using unit test to prove corectness of the proposed solution.
+- Use the unit test to prove the correctness of the proposed solution

 ## Description

 ### `Data` layer

-The data layer should be implemented in an library project.
-This layer must contain the all the classes representing the data relevant for the selected process.
-The classes name should be meningfull, i.e. represent the contained data.
+The data layer should be implemented in a library project.
+This layer must contain all the classes representing the data relevant to the selected process.
+The class's name should be meaningful, i.e. represent the contained data.
 Use references to model the data relationship.

-Thefolowing information should be represented:
+The following information should be represented:

-- Users: collection of all actors relevant for the implemented business process (e.g.: reders, customers, supplayers, etc).
+- Users: a collection of all actors relevant to the implemented business process (e.g.: readers, customers, suppliers, etc)
-- Catalog: dictionary of the goods descriptions (e.g.: books, good ), przy czym:
+- Catalog: a dictionary of the goods descriptions (e.g.: books, good )
-- Process state: description of the current process state (e.g: content of the shop, library, etc.).
+- Process state: description of the current process state (e.g: the current content of the shop, library, etc.)
-- Events:  description of all events contributingto the porocess state change in time.
+- Events:  description of all events contributing to the process state change in time.

 ### `Logic` layer

-This layer should provide all functionality relevant for the selecte business process.
+This layer should provide all functionality relevant to the selected business process.

 ### Unit Tests

-Use Unit test to to prove corectness of the proposed solution During the preparation phase the test must initialize the data beeing processed.
-Dipendency Injection is very helpful to implement this functionality.
+Use the Unit Test to prove the correctness of the proposed solution During the preparation phase the test must initialize the data being processed.
+Dependency Injection is very helpful to implement this functionality.

 ## Notes

-1. There should be provide at least two data generation method.
+1. There should be provided at least two data generation method.
 2. `Logic` and `Data` must be implemented in the library.
-3. Thre is no need to implement presentation layer, but if implemented must be in separte excutable project.
+3. There is no need to implement the presentation layer, but if implemented must be in a separate executable project.

 ## See also